mattrglobal/oidc-client-bound-assertions-spec/spec.md

 : A JSON array of strings identifying the claim names supported within an issued credential.

 `credential_name`
-: A human readable string to identify the name of the credential offered by the provider.
+: A human-readable string to identify the name of the credential offered by the provider.

 `dids_supported`
 : Boolean value indicating that the OpenID provider supports the resolution of [decentralized identifiers](https://w3c.github.io/did-core/).